-Here, take a look back at some of the gingerbread men game pieces, the picture cards, a couple of box covers, and several versions of the game board as it appeared at various points in the ’50s, ’60s and ’70s.
+Here, take a look back at some of the gingerbread men game pieces, the picture cards, the lands of candy, a couple of box covers, and several versions of the game board as it appeared at various points in the 50s, 60s and 70s.
 Which one do you remember most?

 About the Candy Land game (1960)

 Candyland bases play on an enchanted country filled with gumdrop trees and varied goodies.
 Any youngster who can match primary colors can compete on equal terms with the grownups.

-Candyland was invented by Eleanor Abbott, a polio victim, which she was amusing crippled children at a hospital where she was recuperating. – Rocky Mount Telegram (Rocky Mount, North Carolina) May 27, 1960
+Candyland was invented by Eleanor Abbott, a polio victim, with which she was amusing crippled children at a hospital where she was recuperating. – Rocky Mount Telegram (Rocky Mount, North Carolina) May 27, 1960

 Vintage Candy Land board game box from around 1954